 1 Title of Module Key Concepts in Sexual and Reproductive Health

 2 Module Code TROP923

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Susan Jones
+7 Module Convenor Alex Manu

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
-Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.
+Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor and deputy convenor.

 17 Programme(s) for which this Module is Required MIPHSRH

 18 Programme(s) for which this Module is Optional MTID, MIPH

+19 Aim of the Module

-This module aims to provide students with knowledge and critical understanding of the concepts of Sexual and Reproductive Health (SRH) and SRH services
+Consistent with LSTM's mission to improve human health through delivery of effective interventions, this module aims to provide students with knowledge and critical understanding of the concepts of Sexual and Reproductive Health (SRH) and SRH services.

-In this module you will explore Sexual and Reproductive Health (SRH) in the contexts of human rights, equity, gender equality and health systems and policies, and discuss the link between SRH and the Sustainable Development Goals (SDGs).
+In this module you will explore Sexual and Reproductive Health (SRH) in the contexts of human rights, equity, gender equality and health systems and policies, and discuss the link between SRH and the United Nations' Sustainable Development Goals (SDGs).
 Topics covered include an introduction to the concepts, history and evolution of SRH and its components; strategies to implement SRH programmes; SRH services; needs assessment of SRH services; and monitoring and evaluation of SRH programmes.
 The module uses interactive lectures to introduce concepts, supported by individual and small group work on scenarios and case studies.
-The module is assessed by a 15 minute oral presentation on designing a SRH needs assessment (20%) and a 3000 word proposal for an SRH programme (80%).
+The module is assessed by a 15 minute oral presentation on situational analysis conducted for the written assignment of this module (20%) and a 3000-word essay on situation analysis of an SRH issue in a specific population (80%).

 No. Learning Outcome Mode of Assessment Method of Teaching 1 Demonstrate a detailed and systematic knowledge and understanding of the concept of SRH and its components, identify key players and issues in international SRH and discuss the critical points in the plan of action of the ICPD.
-Assignment Lectures, tutorials 2 Analyse critically how individual and collective human behaviour affect SRH and explain how behavioural theories are used to design behavioural change communication components of SRH programmes.
-Assignment Tutorials 3 Analyse critically how national health policy and health systems influence whether or not key SRH issues are addressed.
-Assignment Tutorials 4 Design and implement a needs assessment and a M&E framework for SRH services.
+Assignment Lectures, tutorials 2 Critically analyse how individual and collective human behaviour affect SRH and explain how behavioural theories are used to design behavioural change communication components of SRH programmes.
+Assignment Tutorials 3 Critically analyse how national health policy and health systems influence whether or not key SRH issues are addressed.
+Assignment Tutorials 4 Design a situation analysis of a SRH issue in a specific population.
 Presentation Lectures, tutorials 5 Apply the rights-based approach in SRH programming.
 Assignment Lectures, tutorials

-1 Title of Module Maternal and Newborn Health
+1 Title of Module Maternal and Newbern Health

+1 Maternal and Newborn Health

 2 Module Code TROP924

 4 Semester 2

 6 Credit Value 10

 7 Module Convenor Mary McCauley

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.

 17 Programme(s) for which this Module is Required MIPHSRH

 18 Programme(s) for which this Module is Optional MTP, MIPH

+19 Aim of the Module

-This module aims to provide students with knowledge and critical understanding of the concepts and key issues related to Maternal and Newborn Health (MNH) and Safe Motherhood.
+This module aims to provide students with knowledge and critical understanding of the concepts and key issues related to Maternal and Newborn Health (MNH), in line with the current international agendas.